The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Spot and Tango’s meal packs are also recyclable once rinsed, but due to Ollie’s easy-peel seal, their meal packs need to be disposed of in the trash.
 However, Ollie does allow you to extend your shipping schedule to as long as every 6 weeks to cut down on packaging.

 We love the container Ollie sends with your first shipment.
-It looks really nice and frankly, we use it for our own leftovers when don’t have any dog food to store.
+It looks really nice and frankly, we use it for our own leftovers when we don’t have any dog food to store.
 However, we also like that Spot and Tango’s meal packs can be recycled, so each brand stands out in different ways in this category.

 Overall winner: Ollie

 Both Ollie and Spot and Tango offer excellent, human-grade diets that will overhaul your dog’s holistic nutrition.
-However, if you read through the sections above, Ollie stands out as the clear winner in the most important categories, including price, meal options, and ingredient quality.
+However, if you read through the sections above, Ollie stands out as the winner in the most important categories, including price, meal options, and ingredient quality.